tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Write thorough tests for the tag parser and builder.
 - [x] Cable types routing should be nested under projects.
 - [ ] Cable types controller should be revised to suit nesting and protect against current project setting.
+- [ ] Add searching and sorting for from and to fields in cables index.

 ## Refactoring Opportunities